shaefelinger/codepedia/src/JS/arrays.md

 ### [`.map()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map)

-takes an argument of a callback function and returns a new array
+takes an argument of a callback function and returns a new array with a transformed element for every element

 ```js
 const numbers = [1, 2, 3, 4, 5];